Quiet Logistics: Early years

 Quiet Logistics was co-founded in 2009 by Bruce Welty and Michael Johnson.
 Both have backgrounds in supply chain management, having co-founded, in 1987, warehouse management system (WMS) vendor Allpoints Systems, in Norwood, Massachusetts, and, in 2003, Scenic Technologies Corp.
 Quiet was the first third-party logistics company to use Kiva Systems' warehouse robotics system.
 Kiva's system-directed robots transport in-bound and out-bound products throughout a warehouse, reducing labor costs and increasing inventory and order-fulfillment accuracy.
 In 2013, Quiet's use of this system was examined by Steve Kroft in a CBS 60 Minutes segment titled, March of the Machines.
 And in 2015, Quiet's operating model, including its early adoption of Kiva's robots, was the subject of a Harvard Business Review case study.

 Creation of Locus Robotics

 In 2014, Quiet Logistics lost access to Kiva's robotics system when Amazon, who had acquired Kiva Systems in 2012 for $775MM, informed Quiet that use of the system was being limited to Amazon's own operations and, therefore, its contract with Quiet would not be renewed.
-Unable to find a replacement robotics system that met its requirements, Quiet designed and built its own and integrated the system with its warehouse management system.
-Quiet's solution is a collaborative robot that is both system-directed and able to interact with existing fulfillment center employees.
+Unable to find a replacement robotics system that met its requirements, Quiet designed, built, and integrated with its warehouse management system its own robot that is both system-directed and able to interact with fulfillment center employees dispersed throughout the storage areas.
 In 2015, Quiet spun off its robotics division as a separate company, located in Wilmington, Massachusetts.
-Quiet continues to use the Locus robots, now marketed as LocusBots, in its facilities.

-"Fulfillment centers" and geographic expansion
+Fulfillment Centers

-Quiet Logistics operates two "fulfillment centers" in Devens, Massachusetts, and one in Hazelwood, Missouri.
-Quiet's newest facility, measuring 355,000 square feet, opened in 2018 in Devens.
+Quiet Logistics operates fulfillment centers in :